 For now, Wulff says, Absolut is focusing on the connected bottle and how to make that work for both consumers and the brand.

 And what use is a connected bottle, exactly?
-Heineken’s "Ignite" bottle was targeted at consumers drinking in clubs or bars, with the bottles lighting up every time they were clinked, or flashing in time with the music.
+Heineken’s "Ignite" bottle was aimed at consumers drinking in clubs or bars, with the bottles lighting up every time they were clinked or flashing in time with the music.
 And earlier this year, the Amsterdam Heineken Experience littered GPS-enabled beer bottles around the city to guide unsuspecting tourists to the branded beer museum.

 This is fun, perhaps, but Wulff believes connected products can be more useful and less gimmicky, primarily through data.

-He said: "The more we learn about consumers and their behaviours, the better services we can connect them to."
+"The more we learn about consumers and their behaviours, the better services we can connect them to," he said.

 He cites partnering with a transport service as an example, perhaps to take customers home at the end of the night.